pkesist/buildpal/Documentation/quickstart.rst

 * In addition, there will be a :file:`bp_cl.exe` file in the installation directory.

-* Run Manager.
+* Run the Manager.
     * This will open Manager's GUI which can be used to view detected farm configuration.
-If this is satisfactory, run the Manager by pressing its `Start` button.

 * Configure the build system.
     * You must configure your build system to use :file:`bp_cl.exe` instead of